edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

 #### Colours

 Now we are going to talk about the colour.
 In lots of websites I have seen backgrounds and letters that are gray.
 Dark gray letters on top of light gray background.
-I believed in this since the contrast was reduced, making it les uncomfortable to look at, while the text could be read perfectly.
+I believed in this since the contrast is reduced, making it less uncomfortable to look at, while the text could be read perfectly.
 But the designers in google are really brave.
 Black on top of white.
 I am following the path of the bravery with them.
 Either we win or we fall together, and I don't think google is going to fall any time soon.
 In the material design guide about [Text legibility](https://material.io/design/color/text-legibility.html#legibility-standards) they also suggest to use dark gray for less importante content.
 Finally I have added a light gray to use it as a box for special content, for exmaple, code blocks.

  Now I have 4 colours, `#fff`, `#eee`, `#333`, `#000`, each one with a specific purpose.
 That's all I need.
 It is still comfortable to read and the contrast is high enough that everybody can read it.
 The color palette is quite strightforward: four colours, two for the background and two for the text.